Francine Justa: Writing and philosophy

 In addition to her dissertation, Justa wrote a number of additional articles, essays, and letters on the subject of urban revitalization and community activism.
-For example, in relation to her activities with the Fifth Avenue Committee, Justa wrote an article for local newspaper The Phoenix in 1978 titled “Saving Our City Shouldn’t Be This Hard.”
+For example, in relation to her activities with the Fifth Avenue Committee, Justa wrote an article for a local newspaper The Phoenix in 1978 titled "Saving Our City Shouldn't Be This Hard".
 In it, she lambasts the city officials and bureaucracy that prevented community residents from making meaningful change in their neighborhood.

-According to her husband Moe Kornbluth, “there was a goodness and altruism that encompassed all that Fran did” and “she felt that all people should be treated fairly, justly, equitably, and sympathetically.”
+According to her husband Moe Kornbluth, "there was a goodness and altruism that encompassed all that Fran did" and "she felt that all people should be treated fairly, justly, equitably, and sympathetically."
 This is evident in words that she wrote in January 1985:

-I know now that…the haves and the have-nots are inextricably intertwined….New York City is becoming increasingly polarized…That’s unfortunate we say but what has that to do with us?
+I know now that … the haves and the have-nots are inextricably intertwined … New York City is becoming increasingly polarized … That's unfortunate we say but what has that to do with us?
 Everything.

-When our fellow human being is poor, so are we….It is not only if we don’t help people to change the system [that] we will be victimized.
-It’s that the implications of increased police and jails without increased opportunities have implications far worse.
+When our fellow human being is poor, so are we….It is not only if we don't help people to change the system [that] we will be victimized.
+It's that the implications of increased police and jails without increased opportunities have implications far worse.
 How do we identify these criminals, by the color of their skin, their language skills, their religion.
-What will be the first rules of apartheid and what techniques will be used to separate ourselves from “them”?
+What will be the first rules of apartheid and what techniques will be used to separate ourselves from "them"?
 How will we objectify and dehumanize others?
 It is very hard for us to identify the criminals as co-victims.
 Especially when we struggle ourselves.

 Personal life

 Justa married her first husband on September 19, 1962.
 They divorced in 1966.
 On June 24, 1971, Justa married Morris (Moe) Kornbluth.
 The couple at first lived in Manhattan, but eventually moved to Park Slope, Brooklyn.
-They had to seek the help of the Park Slope Civic Council in order to obtain a mortgage in a neighborhood that was at that time labeled “declining” and suffering from redlining.
-In 1976, Justa gave birth to her and Kornbluth’s only child, a daughter named Sarah.
-In December 1997, Justa was diagnosed with Parkinson’s disease, the complications of which led to her death in 2016.
+They had to seek the help of the Park Slope Civic Council in order to obtain a mortgage in a neighborhood that was at that time labeled "declining" and suffering from redlining.
+In 1976, Justa gave birth to her and Kornbluth's only child, a daughter named Sarah.
+In December 1997, Justa was diagnosed with Parkinson's disease, the complications of which led to her death in 2016.